-ORDERING INSTRUCTIONS: There are two ways to purchase our First in the Family books and media: (1) to order and pay online using a credit card (through Paypal) or (2) email, call, or fax us your order.
+ORDERING INSTRUCTIONS: You can: (1) order and pay online using a credit card (through Paypal) or (2) email, call, or fax us your order.
 In the latter case, we will fill your order and send an invoice for the cost of the books (plus S & H)—which you pay by check.
-Again, we can only accept credit card purchases online; Paypal processes the credit purchases for us, but any major credit card works fine (you'll find this option on the page that comes up when you're ready to pay).
-You do not need to have a Paypal account.
+You do not need a Paypal account to purchase online; any credit card works fine.
+We can also accept credit card payments over the phone.

 For purchases via email (info@firstinthefamily.org), phone (401.247.7665), or fax (401.245.6428), please download our bulk discount order form.

-For online purchases, please use the purchase options below.
-If you seek a single copy of a single book, click on "Buy Now."
-For multiple copies or multiple books, click on "Add to Cart," where you can indicate the quantity you seek and add multiple titles.
+For online purchases, please use the options below.
+For single copies, click on "Buy Now."
+For multiple copies or multiple books, click on "Add to Cart," where you can indicate the quantity you seek.
 To order books in bulk quantities—we offer a range of options—click on "BULK DISCOUNT."

 |